cockroachlabs/open-sourced-interview-process/ProductDesignExercises.md

 The following are exercises for product design positions.

-## **Title: Design Exercise/Portfolio Panel Discussion**
+## **Title: Design Exercise/Portfolio Panel Discussion (60 minutes)**

-- **Overview:**

-    - Part 1: Take-home Exercise Review - Product thinking, a little touch on design

-    - Part 2: Portfolio Review - Visual design project and trade-offs

-- **Part 1:** Take-home Exercise Review.
-The panel will first ask the candidate to present their take-home exercise.
-Exercise is attached.
-Redesign of an iphone performance app.

-    - [Battery Memory System Status Monitor](https://itunes.apple.com/us/app/battery-memory-system-status-monitor/id497937231?mt=8) is an application for monitoring your device's performance.
-The Summary page is the first page users see when they launch the app.
-Your task is to redesign/reimagine the Summary page for its Android application using Google’s Material Design system.

-- **Part 2:** Portfolio Review

-    - Candidate will come prepared to review a portfolio project with a focus on visual design.
-Tell us about the project.
+- **Objective:** You will review the take-home exercise with your interviewer and be prepared to discuss one of your portfolio projects.

+- **Candidate Prep:** Be prepared to discuss your design process with your interviewer and how you arrived at your design choices for the take-home project.
+For your portfolio discussion, please choose a project with a visual focus.

-## **Title: Product Thinking and Problem Solving**
+## **Title: Cockroach Demo and User Focus (60 minutes)**

-- **Overview:** Interviewer demos our internal database-as-a-service and gets feedback on usability and approaches to user testing.
+- **Objective:** Your interviewer will demo our internal database-as-a-service and ask you for feedback on usability and approaches to user testing.

-- **Setup:**

-- **Part 1 (Product Sense):** The interviewer will demo the application and ask the candidate for thoughts on usability gaps.
-The goal is to understand how the candidate this about product and how they communicate with engineers.

-- **Part 2 (Customer Understanding):** Interviewer will explain  two personas: Developer and Operator.
-Candidate should ask insightful questions about these two groups.
-Interviewer will ask the candidate what steps she would take to vet her decision decisions against these two groups.

-## **Title: Whiteboard Exercise - Design a UX for a Self-Driving Car Service**

-- **Overview:** For this whiteboard exercise, you’ll be designing an end-to-end user experience for WeCoast a made-up self-driving car service.
-Their current UX is focused on the consumer market and is lacking features that empower business travelers commuting to and from meetings.
-Your goal is to design an engaging user experience to help increase WeCoast's business traveler user base.
+- **Candidate Prep:** This exercise will help us understand how you communicate with engineers, how you think about product, and your approach to user experience.
+Be prepared to discuss how you would vet your design choices against customer groups with different needs.

+## **Title: Product Thinking and Problem Solving (60 minutes)**

+- **Objective:** You will be asked to decide how a product will work based on basic physical characteristics we will share with you during the interview.

+- **Candidate Prep:** This exercise focuses on how you solve problems.
+Feel free to collaborate with your interviewer and ask questions as needed.

+## **Title: Design Process and Discussion (60 minutes)**

+- **Objective:** This exercise will be a discussion of your design process from concept to creation.
+You will also discuss research, project management, and past experiences in design.